Roudnice nad Labem

 Roudnice nad Labem (/cs/; Raudnitz an der Elbe) is a town in Litoměřice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 13,000 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The town is located on the left bank of the Elbe River in the Lower Ohře Table.

-A steel road bridge dating from the early 20th century spans the Elbe in Roudnice nad Labem.
-Its medieval predecessor was the third oldest stone bridge in Bohemia (after Prague and Písek) and the first bridge to connect both banks of the river.
-Roudnice nad Labem features a castle of late Romanesque origin, now reconstructed in Baroque style.
+Roudnice nad Labem was probably founded in the 12th century and became a town in the 13th century.
+The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark is the Roudnice Castle, a Baroque building with late Romanesque origin.

 Administrative division

 Roudnice nad Labem consists of two municipal parts (in brackets population according to the 2021 census):